Thiennguyen21it/Thiennguyen21it/README.md

-#                                                                        Hi there 👋 !
-I'm Thiện
+#                                                                        Hi there! 👋  I'm Thiện

 - 🔭 I'm studying in Vietnam-korea University of Information and Communication Technology
 - 🌱 I’m currently learning everything :3